The unique Lopapeysa sweater and the Icelandic sheep wool

 In winter, they stay inside since the winter is too harsh for them to survive outside.
 As nobody has invented sheep showers yet, they get pretty dirty during winter as well.

-Actually, they are a lot dirtier after the winter inside the sheds than the summer outside.
-In the summer they also walk in lakes and creeks and get some natural baths.
+Actually, they are a lot dirtier after the winter inside the sheds than in the summer outside.
+In the summer, they also walk in lakes and creeks and get some natural baths.